 - At least two hours before making this recipe, remove the excess moisture from the tofu by wrapping it in a towel with a heavyish object on top or use a tofu press.

-- Measure out the seasonings, shred the cheese, and heat the oil in a large skillet over high heat. and preheat the oven to 375 degrees f.
+- Measure out the seasonings ( 1 tablespoon ground cumin, 1 tablespoon smoked paprika, 1 teaspoon garlic powder, 1 teaspoon onion powder) shred the 3/4 cup shredded cheddar cheese, and heat 2 tablespoons olive oil oil in a large skillet over high heat.
+Preheat the oven to 375 degrees f.

 - Once the oil in the skillet is hot, reduce the heat to medium high heat, crumble the tofu with your hands and add it to the skillet.